-- 1. The Commission makes decisions as a team.
-Individual members should not commit the Commission to a course of action or policy position when conversing with others unless the GJJC has voted and approved that position or action during a full meeting. - 2.
-Do your homework, be prepared to make decisions, and take an active part in the meeting(s).
-Let the chair and the DOJ Staff know in advance if you will not be attending a meeting. - 3.
-Respect the rights of other members to speak and participate in meetings, to have different opinions, different ideas, and understand that different is not wrong.
-Listen and don't interrupt. - 4.
-Remember each member brings a unique and valuable perspective or expertise to the Commission and that they have the right and responsibility to participate in meetings, to speak up and have their opinion heard. - 5.
-Recognize that decisions are made by a majority vote and should be supported by all members once a decision is made.
-An individual member may disagree with the result, but it's best if everyone can move forward positively (or at least not negatively!). - 6.
-Make decisions only after each member has all the facts.
-Keep an open mind. - 7.
+- 1. Make decisions as a team: individual members should not commit the Commission to a course of action or policy position when conversing with others unless the GJJC has voted and approved that position or action during a full meeting. - 2.
+Recognize the decisions are made by a majority vote and should be supported by all members once a decision is made.
+An individual member may disagree with the result, but it's best if everyone can move forward positively (or at least not negatively!). - 3.
+Make decisions only after each member has all the facts and keep an open mind. - 4.
 Insist that all Commission business be ethical, honest, open, and fair.
-Follow all relevant ethics, public records, and conflict of interest laws and regulations.
+Follow all relevant ethics, public records, and conflicts of interest laws and regulations.
 Avoid hidden agendas and conflicts of interest.
-If a member has a personal stake in a vote, they must abstain (not vote). - 8.
-Give the DOJ Staff and state agency partners the respect and consideration due to skilled, professional personnel.
-Value their input but feel free to question the rationale for recommendations or ask for more information. - 9.
-Respect and understand the general Rules of Order that work best for group discussions of issues and stay focused on the matter at hand. - 10.
-Review the agenda and materials for a meeting ahead of time and let the DOJ Staff know if there is a need for more information that can be brought to the meeting and shared with all members.
-Also let the staff know in advance of the meeting if you have a conflict of interest with an agenda item.
+If a member has a personal stake in a vote, they must abstain (not vote). - 5.
+Give state agency partners the respect and consideration due to skilled professional personnel.
+Value their input but feel free to question the rationale for recommendations or ask for more information. - 6.
+Respect and understand the general Rules of Order that work best for group discussions of issues and stay focused on the matter at hand.